The National Lottery Community Fund Scotland learning support for grantholders

 Messages from The National Lottery Community Fund grantholders

 In February 2019 five grantholders came together with ESS and the Community Fund to share their evaluation successes and learning.
+In October 2019 NLCF and The Robertson Trust grantholders joined with ESS at a similar event.
 Their top tips for other grantholders are in this short slide show here.

-Developing evaluation culture in your organisation - a challenge worth taking on!- Louise Bowwen, Knowledge and Networks Officer at Evaluation Support Scotland gives tips on how to get people on board with evaluation
+Developing evaluation culture in your organisation - a challenge worth taking on!- Louise Bowen, Knowledge and Networks Officer at Evaluation Support Scotland gives tips on how to get people on board with evaluation

 Includes suggestions of ways to prompt your reflective practice and tools to get you thinking in a systematic way in ...